 The IPL was a pioneering cricket tournament established in 2008 and it rapidly became a huge hit, both domestically and internationally.
 In 2010 it broke more new ground by becoming the first major sporting event ever to be broadcast live on YouTube.
 The brand is incredibly lucrative and according to the Economic Times is worth around $7 billion.
 Thought to add around $200 million to the Indian economy, it is broadcast around the world and features many of the best international stars as well as a seemingly never ending conveyor belt of exciting domestic talent.

 The IPL typically runs between the end of March and May, and there have been some small changes to the format over the years.
-Excitement is pretty much guaranteed and with a relatively small number of games, every contest is a big one, played out to packed stadia, with the volume turned up to 11.
+Excitement is high and with a relatively small number of games, every contest is a big one, played out to packed stadia, with the volume turned up to 11.

 There are currently eight teams, or franchises, spread fairly well out around the country between Chennai and Bangalore in the south and Delhi and Mohali (home of the Kings XI Punjab) in the north.
 The final is held at a different venue each year and if you are lucky enough to attend you really are in for a treat.